 Because there isn’t a single policy to cover all their risks, dance instructors need multiple dance studio insurance policies.
 In most cases, instructors can obtain bundled insurance coverage under a business owner’s policy (BOP) to get comprehensive protection for their most likely losses.
 BOPs for dance instructors start at $300 annually.

 Whether you own a dance studio or are an individual dance instructor, getting coverage that protects your interests is important.
-Insurance companies such as The Hartford help decipher the right coverage for your business with a quick, no obligation application.
-In just a few minutes, you can have the coverage you need with the confidence to turn the music up and dance.
+Insurance companies, such as The Hartford, can help you decide on the right coverage for your business with a quick, no-obligation application.
+In only a few minutes, you can have the coverage you need and the confidence to turn the music up and dance.

 What Dance Studio Insurance Covers

 Dance studio liability insurance covers the potential accidents that lead to other people’s bodily injury, property damage, and financial loss.
-Dance instructor insurance may also cover professional liability such as causing an injury by incorrectly teaching a dance move, e.g., a swing dance jump students are not prepared to do.
+Dance instructor insurance may also cover professional liability such as causing an injury by incorrectly teaching a dance move—for example, a swing dance jump students are not prepared to do.

-Other policies are designed to cover damage to business personal property and buildings as well as business interruption and employee injuries.
+Other policies are designed to cover damage to a business’ personal property and buildings as well as business interruption and employee injuries.

-The primary areas of coverage dance studio insurance covers include:
+The primary areas dance studio insurance covers include:

 - Injuries to consumers and clients due to slip-and-fall types of accidents